basecamp/kamal-site/docs/configuration/rolling-deployments.md

 ---
-title: Using rolling deployments
+title: Rolling deployments
 ---

-# Using rolling deployments
+# Rolling deployments

 When deploying to large numbers of hosts, you might prefer not to restart your services on every host at the same time.